virtual-labs/exp-fluorescent-lamps-iitr/experiment/experiment-name.md

-## To Study and Measurement of Power factor of Electrical Load.
+## To study and measurement of power factor of an electrical load.